Input Validation

 Challenge Transcript Missing Required Values (Weak Fiat-Shamir)

 What can go wrong.
 In the Fiat-Shamir transformation, the verifier’s challenge is replaced by a hash.
 Soundness requires that the challenge $c$ be the hash of every value the verifier’s equation depends on: the public statement, the prover’s first-message commitment(s), and any auxiliary values that appear in the verification relation.
 Missing any of these lets the prover choose the omitted value after seeing the challenge, enabling forgery.
-The Aumasson–Shlomovits weak-FS analysis catalogues several such variants across threshold-wallet implementations.
+Dao, Miller, Wright, and Grubbs (eprint 2023/691) survey these weak-Fiat-Shamir attacks across modern proof systems.

 Security implication.
 Depending on what is missing: (i) missing the public statement makes the proof valid for any statement with the same structural shape (a cross-statement replay); (ii) missing a commitment lets the prover pick a response first and solve for a consistent commitment backwards, producing a proof with no valid witness; (iii) missing a verification-equation input frees the prover to construct a value that satisfies the omitted constraint post hoc.
 In every case the verifier accepts a proof that no honest prover could have produced.